 Tucker’s “Great” American Clean Up last weekend was a bitter sweet experience.
-As organizer, I was so very impressed with what we accomplished, yet I couldn’t help but be disappointed in the number of attendees.
+As organizer, I was so very impressed with , yet I couldn’t help but be disappointed in the number of attendees.
 The 50 or so folks who showed up last Saturday made a huge difference at the three clean-up locations around downtown Tucker.
 The Trees of Tucker pathway around the Rec Center looks fantastic, and the Tucker Nature Preserve's front entrance and clustered trees have been given a gorgeous new facelift.

 If we had the expect 100 people we had planned for, we could have finished the job.
 There’s still work to be done because not enough people showed up.
 I wonder if the reason so few showed wasn’t just busy schedules or aching backs, but the philosophy of “someone Else will do it.”
 You know, that someone Else who lives over there by that place next to that thing.
 You know, that guy.

 Personally, I’m still trying to figure out who exactly this “Else” person is and where can I find him or her to help with our monthly Tucker Civic Give-an-Hour cleanups.

 Ya wanna know who this Else person is?
 It’s you, that’s who.